Abdullah0x0/Banking-System-Application/README.md

 After launching the application, follow the on-screen prompts to interact with the banking system.
 The main menu provides options to open a new bank account, modify existing accounts, and access sub-account functionalities for savings and checking accounts.

-## Contributing

-Contributions to the Bank System Application are welcome.
-Please feel free to fork the repository, make your changes, and submit a pull request for review.

-## License

-This project is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).

 ## Acknowledgments

 - This project was inspired by traditional banking systems and their account management features.